MarzioHr/SSA_Project/README.md

 ## Project Introduction
 The goal of this project is to implement a system prototype for a Smart Home system integrating the security requirements identified on the Attack-Defence Tree analysis previously performed.

 The prototype is composed of one client device that manages several thermostat controller nodes.
 The MQTT (Message Queuing Telemetry Transport) message broker has been used to manage communication between nodes.
 The MQTT has become the standard protocol for the Internet of Things (IoT) due to its simple and lightweight clients that require minimal resources (Yuan, 2021).
 MQTT aims to be a protocol for resource-constrained devices and low-bandwidth, high-latency, unreliable networks (MQTT, 2021).
-Furthermore, MQTT includes security features such as data in transit encryption using TLS and strong client authentication that cover most of the security requirements found in our analysis.
+Furthermore, MQTT includes security features such as data-in-transit encryption using TLS and strong client authentication that covers most of the security requirements found in our analysis.

 The prototype has been developed based on the following SysML diagrams: